wormhole-foundation/docs.wormhole.com/docs/reference/components/relayer.md

 - [Client-side Relaying](#client-side-relaying): A cost-efficient, no-backend-infrastructure approach relying on user-facing front ends.
 It provides a simple solution, although it can complicate the user experience due to the manual steps involved.

 - [Specialized Relayers](#specialized-relayers): They are backend components that handle parts of the cross-chain process, offering a smoother user experience and allowing off-chain calculations to reduce gas costs.
-These relayers could operate through direct listening to the Guardian Network (Spy Relaying) or by providing a REST endpoint to accept VAAs to be relayed (REST Relaying).
+These relayers could operate through direct listening to the Guardian Network (Spy Relaying).

 - [Standard Relayers](#standard-relayers): A decentralized relayer network that can deliver arbitrary VAAs, reducing the developer's need to develop, host, or maintain relayers.
 However, they require all calculations to be done on-chain and might be less gas-efficient.